Materials-Consortia/OPTIMADE/optimade.rst

       For example, arbitrarily placed atoms that have not been locally optimized, non-equilibrium snapshots, and outcomes of AI models for which the predictive power is deemed insufficient for the earlier categories, all qualify for this category.

     * :val:`other`: the origin of the structural information is known, but is not correctly described by any of the above categories.
-      For example, this category is suitable for structures that are a faithful representation of the outcome of experiments performed at extreme pressures.

-    The experiments and predictions referred to in the above definitions of the categories refer to existence at non-extreme conditions (i.e., existence around NTP or at lower temperatures) and in a regular atmosphere.
     Providers who want to communicate structural information about compounds that exist only at unusual or extreme conditions SHOULD use the :val:`other` category, and, if desired, use another facility (e.g., a provider-specific property) to communicate more specific information.

   - Database-specific strings using a database provider prefix (e.g., `_exmpl_experimental_at_extreme_pressure`) MAY be used but are strongly discouraged.